Take the stress out of ACA Reporting.

-The Affordable Care Act places certain data reporting requirements on employers, with critical deadlines the first quarter of 2017 that are fast approaching.
+The Affordable Care Act places certain data reporting requirements on employers, with critical deadlines the first quarter that are fast approaching.
 The applicable 1094 and 1095 forms must be provided to employees by January 31 and filed with the IRS by February 28 (paper filing) or March 31 (electronic filing).
 The IRS will use these forms to determine employer shared responsibility and affordable minimum essential coverage, so having data accurate and readily available is critical.

 Ahola can help you with the required forms, including 1094 and 1095 B/C.

 3 Key Things you Need to Know about your Company for ACA Reporting: